ipilcher/rhsummit/guide.md

 +--------------------------------------+------------------+--------+----------------------+----------------+--------------+
 ```

 Check the status of the Ceph storage cluster.

-(The clock skew and "too many PGs
-per OSD" warnings are expected.
-Let an instructor know if you see any other
+> **NOTE:** The clock skew and "too many PGs per OSD" warnings are expected.
-warnings or errors.)
+> Let an instructor know if you see any other warnings or errors.)

 ```
 (undercloud) [stack@undercloud ~]$ ssh heat-admin@172.16.0.32 sudo ceph -s